NobleMajo/typenvy/README.md

 - [contribution](#contribution)

 # About
-"typenvy" is a environment managment library
+`typenvy` is a environment managment library.

 ## Getting started
 ### 1. install typenvy